techgrounds/techgrounds-anj-dtmr/000_cloud_project/beslissing_doc.md

 June 19, 2023
 I wanted to divide the bicep file into management network and web/app network.
 It was working individually accordingly, but when I was peering them, I could not get to find a way to connect them.
 At the end I decided to merge the two files into one and create a peering resource for each.
 It was a success.

+June 20, 2023
+Today I decided to create my key vault first before the vm's from the 2 servers.
+This is to ready from the start, a place where I can keep my secrets.